Helicobacter pylori (H. pylori) infection

 - Proton pump inhibitors (PPIs).
 These drugs stop acid from being produced in the stomach.
 Some examples of PPIs are omeprazole (Prilosec, others), esomeprazole (Nexium, others), lansoprazole (Prevacid, others) and pantoprazole (Protonix, others).

 - Histamine (H-2) blockers.
 These medications block a substance called histamine, which triggers acid production.
-Examples include cimetidine (Tagamet) and ranitidine (Zantac).
+One example is cimetidine (Tagamet).

 - Bismuth subsalicylate.
 More commonly known as Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.